Hamiltonian gauge theory with corners: constraint reduction and flux superselection: Locally Hamiltonian symplectic reduction with corners

-This reduction procedure is sometimes called ``orbit reduction''.
-It is more fitting because, in view of the equivariance properties of $\uh$, the $\G$-action on $\X$ induces a foliation of $\Im(\uh)$ by the orbits of $\Gred$, and therefore the fully reduced space ends up being the disjoint union of the symplectic spaces $\uuS_{[f]}$:
+The ensuing reduction procedure is sometimes called ``orbit reduction''.
+In view of the equivariance properties of $\uh$, the $\G$-action on $\X$ induces a foliation of $\Im(\uh)$ by the orbits of $\Gred$, and therefore the fully reduced space ends up being the disjoint union of the symplectic spaces $\uuS_{[f]}$:

 In the rest of this section, we will make these considerations precise.

 As anticipated, we begin by studying the Hamiltonian properties of $(\uCo,\uomegao)$.

 First recall that the dual $\dual{U}$ of a quotient vector space $U=V/W$ is (canonically) isomorphic to the annihilator of $W$: $\dual{U}\simeq \Ann(W)\subset \dual{V}$.